-It sounds like a simple premise but the story has enough surprising moments of cleverly written scenarios without warning, keeping things very interesting.
-After one of these moments the stakes are amplified considerably, and the original plans hit the fan, as it were.
+It sounds like a simple premise but the story has enough surprising moments of cleverly written scenarios that strike without warning, keeping the experience very interesting.
+After one of these moments, the stakes are amplified considerably, and the original plan hits the fan, as it were.

-What comes next is more tense scenes as we see just how selfish Connie is, despite desperately wanting to get his brother away from the cops.
+What comes next is more tension and exploration of character as we learn how selfish Connie is, using his hustling abilities to get his brother away from the cops.
 One of the most terrifying scenes involves a large amount of liquid LSD.
-Anyone experienced in psychedelic use will be able to image how truly scary this moment is.
+Anyone experienced in psychedelic use will be able to imagine how truly scary this moment is.

-The stakes get even higher as the situation is taken in a fairground.
-Some quick thinking allows them to leave safely, but soon find that their plans are about to morph from horrid to nightmarish.
+The stakes become higher as the situation is taken to a fairground.
+Some quick thinking allows them to leave safely, but they soon find that their plans are about to morph from horrid to nightmarish.
 They are running out of options quickly.
-But one gets the feeling the insanely manipulate Connie will find a way out, he has managed to do so so far.
+But one gets the feeling the insanely manipulate Connie will find a way out, he has managed to do it so far.

-The camera work may not be for everyone, as close-up shows are heavily used.
-This as an actor is high time really show their skills – how subtle yet convincing can they be with the camera is focused directly on their face, on their eyes often.
-Pattinson especially great here, as is Benny Safdie.
+The camerawork may not be for everyone, as close-up facial shots are heavily used.
+As an actor, this is a moment to shine- how subtle yet convincing can they be when the camera is focused directly on their face, often on their eyes.
+Both Pattinson and Sadfie display incredible skill.

-The screenplay falters slightly in the first, mainly as a few events seem unbelievable, But this soon dissipates soon as we find ourselves immersed in this tight narrative, where it seems anything could happen at any second.
+The screenplay falters slightly in the first act, mainly as a few events seem unbelievable.
+This soon dissipates as we find ourselves immersed in this tight narrative, where it seems anything could happen at any second.

-Sadfie and Jennifer Jason-Leigh, who seems to perform in every role she is given, as both excellent, Benny Sadfie especially nails home the humanity of his character and just how confused he is, while Jason-Leigh is excellent in playing Connie’s girlfriend whose mother refuses to accept she is dating Connie, or seeing him in some capacity.
-These of course leads to more conflict.
+Sadfie and Jennifer Jason-Leigh, who seems to perform in every role she is given, are both excellent, Benny Sadfie especially nails home the humanity of his character and just how confused he is, while Jason-Leigh is excellent in playing Connie’s girlfriend… Of sorts.

 A fantastic ending accompanies the film, with quite the suspense filled final act.
 Despite small flaws in the screenplay, this indie is well worth investing your time into.
-Pattinson is especially memorable, the soundtrack is unique and pounding when appropriate, and the small cast deliver on every front.
-It is also extremely polished and well made, adding more an element of style, combined with the soundtrack, to contrast against the black nature of the action.
+Pattinson is especially memorable, the soundtrack is very unique, and the small cast deliver on every front.
+It is also extremely polished and well made, filled with bright colours, adding an element of style to contrast against the black nature of the action.